Instructor: I. Earl, NCMA, AHI, CPI, BS

 Looking for an exciting new health career in a growing field?
-The role of Medical Scribe could be your new career in eight weeks.
 The primary function of a scribe is the creation and maintenance of the patient’s medical record which is created under the supervision of the attending physician.
 The scribe documents the patient’s history through direct observation of the physician’s interaction with the patient as well as the procedures performed, the results of laboratory studies and other information gathered.

 Employment possibilities after course completion:

 - Local Hospitals

 - Outpatient Care Centers

 8 Thursdays Sept.
 27 – Nov.
 15 6:00 – 8:00 p.m.

 CRN 81223 Outreach – Rm.
 405 Tuition Fee $285

 Before the first class, purchase required textbook at www.bhc.edu/bookstore.